Florida governor declares widespread state of emergency ahead of Idalia’s expected landfall - The Boston Globe

 The National Hurricane Center in Miami issued a hurricane warning Monday from Longboat Key in the Sarasota area to the Holocene River, up past Tampa Bay.

 Many school districts along the Gulf Coast said they would be closed Tuesday and Wednesday.
-Eckerd College in St. Petersburg told students they needed to leave campus by Monday night.
+Several colleges and universities said they would close their campuses on Tuesday, including the University of Florida in Gainesville.

-“They told us that our dorm building, especially, is prone to flooding,” said student Erin Amiss.
+“They told us that our dorm building, especially, is prone to flooding,” said Erin Amiss, a student at Eckerd College in St. Petersburg.

+MacDill Air Force Base, located on Tampa Bay, is preparing to evacuate several aircraft and began a mandatory evacuation Monday morning for personnel who live in local counties, the Air Force said in a statement.

 Tampa resident Grace Cruz, who has lived in the state for more than 40 years, put away patio furniture, filled her car up with gas and loaded up on sandbags.
 She worried about the tens of thousands of new residents to Florida who had never before experienced a hurricane, and she had some advice for them.